 According to them, the police’s argument of not receiving notification ahead of the protest hence their decision to prevent them from heading to the Flagstaff House is palpably false.

 Spokesperson for the group in an interview on Eyewitness News said the deliberate attempts to harass them in their quest to have the country’s legal education systems reformed is completely unnecessary.

 “The police have really misconducted themselves.
 If they say we did not inform them.
 Then that is a complete lie.
 We gave them three days notice.
 So for any body to say we didn’t notify them is complete falsehood.
 The police never escorted us.
 When we were approaching the Jubilee house, we had intelligence that the police had mounted a barricade there.
 The police wanted to incite violence by pushing some of our people but we asked them to calm down because the attempts to harass us was needless and uncalled for.
 But all we could see was that they were spraying water on us.”
-Violence at demo

 Water cannons were fired on the law students while warning shots were also fired as students tried to march to the Jubilee House.